There are the Naïve Realists who think that what is available to the senses or potentially available to the senses is all that there is.

 - consciousness might well be fundamental and matter derivative, not vice versa.

 Numbers 1 and 2 and 3 are, I think, as incontrovertible as the best of our scientific inferences.
 Number 4 is another matter.
 It’s a highly speculative proposition but one that is not inconsistent with anything that we think we know via scientific inference and is weakly warranted by speculations such as Bostrom’s involving highly developed nonhuman intelligence or intelligences in the universe.
+There are other reasons, based in warranted speculation, for holding a Panentheistic or Henotheistic view, but I’m not going to go into those here.
 Together, these propositions, advanced by cognitive psychologist and expert on perception Donald Hoffman, show a marked similarity to what Aldous Huxley refers to as “the perennial philosophy,” arrived at via convergent cultural evolution in various religious traditions worldwide—in the thought of persons as diverse as the authors of the Bhagavad-Gita and the Chandogya Upanishad, the Sufi mystic Jalal ad-Din Muhammad Rumi, Chuang Tzu, Meister Eckhart, Black Elk, and Terence McKenna.
 (Note: I had independently arrived at conclusions 1, 2, and 3 before having encountered Hoffman.
 I am intrigued by his reasons for embracing conclusion 4.)

-Ancient accounts of ultimate realities are suspect, but so are our limited current perceptions and scientific models of reality.
+Ancient accounts of ultimate realities are suspect, ofc.
+It’s no accident that the historically situated ancient scriptures, of which there are so many, were often supposedly dictated by the creator of everything but make no mention of spiral galaxies or autoimmune reactions but do instantiate the abhorrent moral positions of primitive peoples–a penchant for stoning homosexuals and not “suffer[ing] a witch to live,” for example.
+But suspect as well are our limited current perceptions and scientific models of reality.
 One cannot make the leap from speculation to knowledge, for knowledge is by definition dependent upon the prosthesis that discloses.
-The mystics claim to have developed such prostheses, though many certainly simply encountered the currently inexplicable and thenrushed to explanation in the inadequate terms available to them.
+The mystics claim to have developed such prostheses, though many certainly simply encountered the currently inexplicable and then rushed to explanation in the inadequate terms available to them.
 However, even if this were true, that fact should give physical reductionists no comfort, for theirs is a metaphysics as incoherent and unsupportable as any witch doctor’s tale of his own understanding and control of all that is in the heavens and the earth, as I hope I have made abundantly clear above.
 And on the basis of an argument such as that which I have proposed here, I think that those with scientific and with spiritual orientations can find common ground and engage in fruitful dialogue.
 But to get there, both sides must recognize that they don’t at present know as much as they think that they do.
 In other words, what is required of us is that rare thing, informed humility.

 Copyright 2012.
 Robert D. Shepherd.
 All rights reserved.
 This note may be distributed freely as long as this copyright notice is retained and the text is unchanged.